Cream

 Cream is a dairy product composed of the higher-fat layer skimmed from the top of milk before homogenization.
 In un-homogenized milk, the fat, which is less dense, eventually rises to the top.
 In the industrial production of cream, this process is accelerated by using centrifuges called "separators".
 In many countries, it is sold in several grades depending on the total butterfat content.
 It can be dried to a powder for shipment to distant markets, and contains high levels of saturated fat.

 Cream skimmed from milk may be called "sweet cream" to distinguish it from cream skimmed from whey, a by-product of cheese-making.
-Whey cream has a lower fat content and tastes more salty, tangy and "cheesy".
-In many countries partially fermented cream is also sold: sour cream, crème fraîche, and so on.
+Whey cream has a lower fat content and tastes more salty, tangy, and "cheesy".
+In many countries partially fermented cream is also sold as: sour cream, crème fraîche, and so on.
 Both forms have many culinary uses in both sweet and savoury dishes.

-Cream produced by cattle (particularly Jersey cattle) grazing on natural pasture often contains some carotenoid pigments derived from the plants they eat; traces of these intensely colored pigments give milk a slightly yellow tone, hence the name of the yellowish-white color: cream.
-Carotenoids are also the origin of butter's yellow color.
+Cream produced by cattle (particularly Jersey cattle) grazing on natural pasture often contains some fat-soluble carotenoid pigments derived from the plants they eat; traces of these intensely coloured pigments concentrated during separation give cream a slightly yellow hue, hence the name of the yellow-tinged off-white colour cream.
+Carotenoids are also the origin of butter's yellow colour.
 Cream from goat's milk, water buffalo milk, or from cows fed indoors on grain or grain-based pellets, is white.

 Cuisine

 Cream is used as an ingredient in many foods, including ice cream, many sauces, soups, stews, puddings, and some custard bases, and is also used for cakes.
-Whipped cream is served as a topping on ice cream sundaes, milkshakes, lassi, eggnog, sweet pies, strawberries, blueberries or peaches.
+Whipped cream is served as a topping on ice cream sundaes, milkshakes, lassi, eggnog, sweet pies, strawberries, blueberries, or peaches.
 Cream is also used in Indian curries such as masala dishes.

-Cream (usually light/single cream or half and half) may be added to coffee.

 Both single and double cream (see Types for definitions) can be used in cooking.
 Double cream or full-fat crème fraîche is often used when the cream is added to a hot sauce, to prevent it separating or "splitting".
 Double cream can be thinned with milk to make an approximation of single cream.

+Cream (usually light/single cream or half and half) may be added to coffee.